 Burnout sneaks up on you quietly and then ambushes you.
 You lose yourself in your work and everyday stress and have no time to listen to your body.
 You skilfully ignore its alarm signals and that's exactly when burnout senses its chance and takes you with it.

-Overworked, overwhelmed and stressed - these are the three words most sufferers use to describe their condition.
+Revised, overwhelmed and stressed - these are the three words most sufferers use to describe their condition.
 And they are not so few.
-According to estimates, about 30 % of all working people are at risk of burnout, and the trend is rising.
+According to estimates, about 30 % of all professionals are at risk of burnout, and the trend is rising.
 The reason for this is the ever-increasing responsibility placed on employees, regardless of management positions, rising pressure to perform and the permanent accessibility that is increasingly demanded.

 What does burnout feel like?